-For many years, corporate governance reforms focused on empowering shareholders, making directors more independent and strengthening their accountability to shareholders.
-The goal of these reforms was ensuring that boards would be well positioned to monitor CEOs and that their interests align with those of shareholders.
+For many years, corporate governance reforms focused on empowering shareholders, making directors more independent, and strengthening their accountability to shareholders.207 The goal of these reforms was ensuring that boards would be well positioned to monitor CEOs and that their interests align with those of shareholders.
 Against this background, our framework offers several lessons about the nature of superstar CEO power and the extent to which boards and shareholders can contain it.

 First, boards may have only limited ability to exercise oversight over CEOs who are perceived as uniquely valuable.
-Superstar CEOs can undermine directors' effectiveness in reviewing corporate strategy, approving major transactions or even preventing CEOs from engaging in improper behavior.
+Superstar CEOs can undermine directors' effectiveness in reviewing corporate strategy, approving major transactions, or even preventing CEOs from engaging in improper behavior.
 Board failure to contain superstar CEOs is not necessarily the result of directors' misaligned incentives and their limited accountability to shareholders in public companies.
-As we show below, even directors of private companies who are appointed by powerful and sophisticated investors, as in the cases of Uber and WeWork, might fail to prevent CEO misconduct.203
+As we show below, even directors of private companies who are appointed by powerful and sophisticated investors, as in the cases of Uber and WeWork, might fail to prevent CEO misconduct.208

 Second, the conventional prescriptions for addressing perceived board failures might be of limited usefulness.
-Making directors more independent or increasing shareholder power to elect directors might not improve boards'
+Making directors more independent or increasing shareholder power to elect directors might not improve boards' oversight of superstar CEOs.

-200 Tiffany Hsu, Papa John's Adopts 'Poison Pill' Defense Against John Schnatter, N.Y.
-TIMES (July 24, 2018), https://www.nytimes.com/2018/07/23/business/papa-johns-john-schnatter-poison-pill.html. [https://perma.cc/3T45-RGXN].
-201 Id oversight of superstar CEOs.
 In fact, it is boards' belief that the CEO has a singular contribution to shareholder value that undermines their effectiveness.
-And as long as the CEO is perceived as a star and the company depends on her vision and leadership, even nominally independent directors-those who have no business or other ties to the CEOs and who are genuinely committed to shareholders- are less likely to challenge the CEO, and may tolerate problematic practices that would normally be met with their resistance.
+And as long as the CEO is perceived as a star and the company depends on her vision and leadership, even nominally independent directors-those who have no business or other ties to the CEOs and who are genuinely committed to shareholders-are less likely to challenge the CEO and may tolerate problematic practices that would normally be met with their resistance.

-202 See supra Section I.B.
+^{207.} See supra Section I.B.

-203 See supra Section III.B.2.
+^{208.} See infra Section III.B.2.

 Third, our analysis highlights the limits of shareholder power in the presence of a superstar CEO.
 As the Tesla and Netflix examples suggest, even if shareholders are dissatisfied with some corporate practices, they are less likely to use their disciplinary power in the presence of a superstar CEO.
-They might use their voting power to send a non-binding signal of dissatisfaction to the powerful CEO (and the board), but they are unlikely to take any concrete action against such CEOs who ignore their signal.204 After all, a change in company leadership may prove very costly.
+They might use their voting power to send a nonbinding signal of dissatisfaction to the powerful CEO (and the board), but they are unlikely to take any concrete action against such CEOs who ignore their signal.209 After all, a change in company leadership may prove very costly.

 Finally, the power of these CEOs can vanish when the market loses faith in their exceptional qualifications.
-Once the perception of star qualities fades away, a CEO who underperforms or misbehaves can, and often will, be replaced.205
+Once the perception of star qualities fades away, a CEO who underperforms or misbehaves can, and often will, be replaced.210